bagasrianu/cybersecurity-journey/01-TryHackMe-Writeups/pre-security/offensive-security-intro.md

 ## 1. Objective
 In this room, I simulated the role of an attacker to breach a fictional bank site called **FakeBank**.
-The goal was to discover unprotected hidden pages to illegally transfer money into my account.
+The goal was to discover unprotected hidden pages to transfer money into my account illegally.
 This lab demonstrated the concept of **"Security through Obscurity"** (attempting to secure a system simply by hiding it), proving it to be a very weak defense mechanism.

 ---